JosephNartey/Joseph_NetworkEverything/IoTidea.md

 Traffic Collision detection system

-An IoT device that detects collision of two vehicles or bodies and alerts both the driver and emergency unit through through massive machine communication
+An IoT device that detects collision of two vehicles or bodies and alerts both the driver and emergency unit through through massive machine communication through wifi coommunication and detection sensors.